 - IEEE-RC Supports National Strategic Computing Initiative - New US inter-agency initiative in future High-Performance Computing and Emerging Electronic Technologies.

-For further information on the architecture of The Machine, see here.
+For further information on Cognitive Computing on the Zeroth Platform, see here

 - 3 Scenarios for Exascale Computing